eriklindernoren/ML-From-Scratch/README.md

 Python implementations of some of the fundamental Machine Learning models and algorithms from scratch.

-The purpose of this project is not to produce as optimized and computationally efficient algorithms as possible but rather to present the inner workings of them in a transparent way.
+The purpose of this project is not to produce as optimized and computationally efficient algorithms as possible but rather to present the inner workings of them in a transparent and accessible way.

 ## Table of Contents
 - [Machine Learning From Scratch](#machine-learning-from-scratch)